Kintyre/shinnecock-agent/README.md

    * OS/platform name & version

-A long-term goal of this project is to provide a means to enable/disable various portions of the data collection process.
-But currently this is not implemented.
+A long-term goal of this project is to provide a means to enable/disable various portions of the data collection process but this is not currently implemented.
 If this is important to you, pull requests are always welcomed!